2017 Update: I’ve noticed quite a bit of traffic coming to this post after the tragic news of Canadian woman in Belize.

 I left feeling somewhat guilty as I hate to say that people shouldn’t visit a city; but this is one you can definitely miss.

-Update: I’ve had a lot of people share their feedback about Belize.
+I’ve had a lot of people share their feedback about Belize.
 I stand by sharing my experience on Belize City crime but in no way does it represent the entire country.
-Just as Guatemala City doesn’t represent Guatemala or Managua for Nicaragua.
+Just as Guatemala City doesn’t represent Guatemala or Managua for Nicaragua (you may want to read this story of how many tourists are getting robbed in Nicaragua).
 I understand I stayed in a bad hotel but I didn’t know any better at the time.

-But I suspect many people want to know if Belize is safe because I can see every day people come to my site searching “buy Belize complaints”, “belize crime” and “Belize city crime.”
-I do think it needs to be shared that there is crime in Belize, just like in any other country but crime in Belize City is prevalent.
+Many people want to know if Belize is safe.
+I can see every day read this post, searching “buy Belize complaints”, “belize crime” and “Belize city crime.”
+I do think it needs to be shared that there is crime in Belize.
+Just like in any other country but crime in Belize City is prevalent.

 Many people have asked my opinion for travel in Belize and while I would like to return I don’t yet have much experience in the country so I’d like to refer to you my friend Lorenzo’s site: Belize Adventure.

 He is from Belize and moved to Canada a few years ago.
 Working in tourism, I think he provides a really balanced view of the country and can provide really great recommendations.
-While I wrote the post 4 years ago I would still say to tourists to spend little time in Belize City and move onto other areas in the country as I do believe Belize has many beautiful things to offer.
+I wrote the post 4 years ago.
+Yet, I would tell tourists to spend little time in Belize City.
+Belize has many beautiful things to offer, it’s best to move onto other cities.